divyanshu5357/Unique_investors/docs/WHATSAPP_SETUP_GUIDE.md

 ## Troubleshooting

-### Messages Not Being Sent
+### WhatsApp Link Not Working

-**Twilio Issues:**
-- Verify Account SID and Auth Token are correct
+- Verify phone number is correct in route
-- Check that phone number is verified in sandbox
+- Check message formatting (no special chars that break URLs)
-- Ensure `TWILIO_WHATSAPP_FROM` includes `whatsapp:` prefix
-- Check Twilio Console logs for errors

-**Meta API Issues:**
-- Verify Phone Number ID is correct
-- Check access token expiration
-- Ensure token has `whatsapp_business_messaging` scope
+- Ensure wa.me link is properly encoded
-- Check Meta Business Platform logs

-**General:**
+### Message Not Pre-filled
+- Check if message is being URL encoded correctly
+- Some special characters may cause issues
+- Try again with simpler message text

+### General:
 - Check browser console for error messages
-- Verify `.env.local` variables are set correctly
-- Restart development server after adding env variables
+- Verify contact form data validation passes
+- Check server logs for API route errors

 ---

 ## Security Notes

 ⚠️ **Important:**
-- Never commit `.env.local` to GitHub
+- Manual link method has no sensitive data
-- Keep API credentials confidential
+- No API keys are needed or stored
-- Rotate access tokens regularly
-- Use environment variables in production
+- Phone number can be changed in code
+- Consider storing phone number as environment variable for flexibility

 ---